-Lewa Safari Camp is one of only three permanent places to stay on the 250km² Lewa Conservancy, and though it is run by a well-known safari outfit, it is the only one that is owned by the conservancy itself.
+Lewa Safari Camp is one of only four permanent places to stay on the 250km² Lewa Conservancy, and though ...... it is run by a well-known safari outfit, it is the only one that is owned by the conservancy itself.
 Profits are all ploughed back into conservation and the surrounding communities.
-High-quality tented rooms add to the overall feel-good factor.
+Comfortable tented rooms add to the overall feel-good factor.

 In front of Lewa Safari Camp, a veranda looks out across lush green lawns to a birdbath and waterhole in the distance.
 Breakfast and lunch are usually set up here, to be enjoyed before or after your morning activity, depending on what you choose to do that day.
-A sparkling pool, surrounded by a lush lawn, is set with sun loungers and is the focus of an outdoor lounge area.
+A sparkling pool, surrounded by a lush lawn, is set with sun loungers and parasols and is the focus of an outdoor lounge area.
 On our most recent visit in 2019, we found these main areas to be frequented by an abundance of varied birdlife, easily enjoyed from the veranda.

-The 12 tented rooms at Lewa Safari Camp are widely spread through the bush, and very private.
+The 15 tented rooms at Lewa Safari Camp are widely spread through the bush, and very private.
 Four of them form two family units, each sleeping four.
 Relatively simple in style, with white, beige and natural colours in the design, the rooms are unfussy but also quite stylish.
-Each is raised on a wooden platform with canvas walls that can open right out, and a thatched roof that offers additional shade and helps to keep the room cool.
+Each is raised on a concrete platform with canvas walls that can open right out, and a thatched roof that offers additional shade and helps to keep the room cool.
 Huge beds and rugs on the floor create a homely feel, whilst 24-hour lighting and a writing desk are useful practicalities.
-Two rooms are slightly bigger than the others: one with three single beds and a second with a double and a single.
+Three rooms are slightly bigger than the others: one with three single beds and a second with a double and a single.

-In each room, the bathroom is located to one side, through a curtain, and has white-washed stone rather than canvas walls.
-Rough wood makes up the sink area and there is a good shower with toiletries provided.
+In each tent, the bathroom is located to one side, through a curtain, and has white-washed stone rather than canvas walls.
+Rough wood makes up the sink area and there is a flush toilet and good shower with toiletries provided.

-Activities at Lewa Safari Camp include game drives in comfortable 4WD Toyotas – each with three rows so that all guests have an unobstructed view to one side.
-The game viewing is good here, with rhino being the real highlight, though the views of Mount Kenya are pretty impressive too.
+Activities at Lewa Safari Camp include game drives in comfortable 4WD Toyota Land Cruisers – each with three rows so that all guests have an unobstructed view to one side.
+The game viewing is good here, with rhino being the real highlight, though, on as clear day, the views of Mount Kenya are pretty impressive too.
 Guests who wish to head out on longer drives to explore further afield in the conservancy can opt to take a packed breakfast or lunch.
 Walks are also offered here, led by a guide and an armed ranger who take you out across the plains.
 These are best done in the cool mornings, when the light and views are stunning.

 A further range of activities at Lewa Safari Camp can be arranged at extra cost.
 With advance notice, horse and camel safaris, run by the neighbouring Lewa Wilderness, can be organized at US $85 per person for horse riding and US$65 per person for the camels.
 Visits to Il Ngwesi village, which can give real insight into the local Maasai culture, cost US$45 per person.
-Finally, there is the option of a day trip, at US$35 per person, into the Ngare Ndare Forest.
-These walks, accompanied by a guide and an armed ranger, offer a stark contrast to the plains of rest of the conservancy.
-Though we didn't get a chance to go here when we last visited Lewa we were told that the canopy walkway, and swimming in the waterfall and pools, is great fun..
+Finally, there is the option of a day trip, at US$50 per person, into the Ngare Ndare Forest.
+These walks, accompanied by a guide and an armed ranger, offer a real contrast to the plains of rest of the conservancy.
+Though we didn't get a chance to go here when we last visited Lewa we were told that the canopy walkway, and swimming in the waterfall and pools, is great fun.

-Directions: There are daily flights from Nairobi to Lewa airstrip, which take about 60-90 minutes, depending on the route taken.
-It is then a further 45-minute drive to Lewa Safari Camp, or longer if you stop to look at wildlife.
+- There are daily flights from Nairobi to Lewa Downs airstrip, which take about 60-90 minutes, depending on the route taken.
+It is then a further 45-minute direct drive to Lewa Safari Camp, or longer if you stop to look at wildlife.

 Food & drink

-- On our most recent visit in 2019 we did not have the chance to eat at Lewa Safari Camp, however when we stayed here in 2018 we thought the food was very good, with fresh ingredients most of which we were told are sourced locally
+- On our most recent visit in 2019 we did not have the chance to eat at Lewa Safari Camp, however when we stayed here in 2018 we thought the food was good, although not particularly standout, with fresh ingredients most of which we were told are sourced locally.